RHarishk/Retail_project1/README.md

 These datasets can be used to explore sales performance, regional trends, and customer behavior.

-This project consist of both phthon programming for cleaning the table, and creating data set with meaningful format and sql queries.
+This project consist of both python programming for cleaning the table, and creating data set with meaningful format and sql queries.

 SQL QUERIES:
 Top-Selling Products: Identify the products that generate the highest revenue based on sale prices.